Marketing | 4 Min Read

 In any company, the primary component of the customer acquisition program is Email Marketing, as it is an extremely cost-effective way to reach customers, build trust, and drive higher sales.

 Avoid using 'No-Reply' in the email address.
-Sending an email with a no-reply is generally unfriendly, and it doesn't bring a good customer impression.
-People like one on one conversation; they like to ask questions and get answers for their pain points related to your service/product.
+Sending an email with a no reply is generally unfriendly, and it doesn't bring a good customer impression.
+People like one-on-one conversations; they like to ask questions and get answers for their pain points related to your service/product.
 As they always look forward to receiving messages from a person, not an automated robot message which doesn't respond to their queries.
 Also, using "No-reply" in your email address is against the CAN-SPAM rule, as it prevents recipients from responding and even opting out of further emails.
-Instead, use your first name which is more likely for your customers to open emails and to get more click-through rates.
+Instead, use your first name, which is more likely for your customers to open emails and to get more click-through rates.

 Write compelling subject lines that your recipients can't ignore.
-Generally, your recipients see three things before they decide to open or ignore your messages, which is sender name, subject line, and preheader.
+Generally, your recipients see three things before they decide to open or ignore your messages, which are the sender name, subject line, and preheader.
 Study shows, 50% of your Subscribers decide to open a message based on the subject line.
-Hence it is very important that you craft engaging subject lines by using the curiosity gap in your subject lines.
-Be creative with your subject line try personalization, use emojis, curiosity gaps, and provide a clear sense of action that your recipient can act-on.
+Hence, it is very important that you craft engaging subject lines by using the curiosity gap in your subject lines.
+Be creative with your subject line, try personalization, use emojis, curiosity gaps, and provide a clear sense of action that your recipient act on.
 To get a serious boost to your open rate also, conduct A/B testing on your subject lines and see which gets more click-through rates.

-Closely tie emails to the landing page and use auto responders for opt-ins.
-Always consider where you are sending your recipients, it's where the actual conversion happens.
-To ensure your recipients get converted to a potential lead, you need to closely tie your emails with the most actionable CTA to the landing page, which gives a seamless transition and the solution to their pain points not your homepage product line homepage.
-Also, your landing page should match the email in terms of headline and content, this goes a long way toward a customer's trust.
-Usually, people forget that they have opted into your emails, to make them remember that they have opted-in to your email database use auto-responder with additional actionable content or rewards, and send it out one day, five days, and 10 days after they register.
+Closely tie emails to the landing page and use autoresponders for opt-ins.
+Always consider where you are sending your recipients; it's where the actual conversion happens.
+To ensure your recipients get converted to a potential lead, you need to closely tie your emails with the most actionable CTA to the landing page, which gives a seamless transition and the solution to their pain points, not your homepage product line homepage.
+Also, your landing page should match the email in terms of headline and content; this goes a long way toward a customer's trust.
+Usually, people forget that they have opted into your emails, to make them remember that they have opted-in to your email database; use an auto-responder with additional actionable content or rewards, and send it out one day, five days, and 10 days after they register.

 Follow these 5 practices to ensure your emails don't end up in spam or unread.
-With actionable analytics, flexible workflow, and powerful list segmentation you can build meaningful relationships with your recipients.
+With actionable analytics, flexible workflows, and powerful list segmentation, you can build meaningful relationships with your recipients.